 Berlin is a city that appeals to all types of people.
 No matter if you are an adventurer, a music-lover, or a gamer, Berlin has you covered.
 If you haven't noticed, I am kind of a "hipster" myself and in this article, I will cover most things that I think you, the rebel, the one who doesn't follow trends, will enjoy so expect many of these places not to be listed elsewhere but here.

-Looking for a complete itinerary for France?
+Looking for a complete itinerary for Germany?
 2 - 3 Weeks Itinerary In Germany.

 - Germany Travel Video